OSHA General Industry vs. Construction Industry Standards

 Grainger offers a wide range of confined-space products and air monitors to help assist with full compliance of confined space regulations.

 Although the standards for PPE are fairly similar between construction and general industry, they do cover different types of PPE.
-The construction standards include requirements on body belts, lifelines and lanyards, safety nets and work that takes place on or over water.
 Construction standards on basic PPE are typically not as specific as general industry standards.

-1926.1053 states “Fixed ladders shall be provided with cages, wells, ladder safety devices, or self-retracting lifelines where the length of climb is less than 24 feet but the top of the ladder is at a distance greater than 24 feet above lower levels.
+In the Construction standards 1926.1053 states, “Fixed ladders shall be provided with cages, wells, ladder safety devices, or self-retracting lifelines where the length of climb is less than 24 feet but the top of the ladder is at a distance greater than 24 feet above lower levels.
 Where the total length of a climb equals or exceeds 24 feet, fixed ladders shall be equipped with one of the following: ladder safety devices, or self-retracting lifelines, and rest platforms at intervals not to exceed 150 feet or a cage or well, and multiple ladder sections not to exceed 50 feet in length.”
-General industry standard 1910.27 requires fixed ladders to be equipped with cages or wells on ladders of more than 20 feet (to a maximum of 30 feet).
-However, fixed ladders on towers, water tanks and chimney ladders that are over 20 feet in unbroken length may be equipped with suitable safety devices such as lifebelts, friction brakes and siding attachments in lieu of cages.
+Subpart D in general industry, under 1910.28, phases in a requirement for employers to have ladder safety or personal fall arrest systems for fixed ladders that extend more than 24 feet, and phases out the use of cages or wells for fall protection.
+OSHA defines a ladder safety system as,“…a system designed to eliminate or reduce the possibility of falling from a ladder.
+A ladder safety system usually consists of a carrier, safety sleeve, lanyard, connectors, and body harness.
+Cages and wells are not ladder safety systems.”

 1926.151 requires that fire extinguishers with at least a 2A rating must be provided every 3000 square feet.
 1910.157 specifies that portable fire extinguishers be provided for employee use and selected and distributed based on the classes of anticipated workplace fires and on the size and degree of potential hazard:

 1926.200 requires that an accident-prevention sign or tag be visible at all times when work is performed.
 Signs must be removed or covered as soon as the hazard no longer exists.
-General industry standards do not require that employers cover signs as soon as the hazard no longer exists.
+General industry standard (1910.145) does not require that employers cover signs as soon as the hazard no longer exists but it does require that tags, “shall be used until such time as the identified hazard is eliminated or the hazardous operation is completed.”

 Grainger offers many plumbed, gravity-feed and portable eyewash/shower units to select from to help you comply with eyewash regulations.